tamariam/Quiz-Master/README.md

 ### Game

-- After creating a username and pressing 'Enter' or clicking the 'Start Game' button, the game will commence.
-The questions presented will depend on the category chosen by the user.
+- After creating a username and pressing 'Enter' or clicking the 'Start Game' button, the game will begin.
+The questions presented will be determined by the category selected by the user.
-- it has score tracking system, chich counts correct and incorrect answers.
+- It includes a score tracking system that tallies both correct and incorrect answers.
-- when user creates username its username displays on screen .
+- When a user creates a username, it will be displayed on the screen.
-- incorrect and corretc answers have relevant feedback text .
+- Incorrect and correct answers are accompanied by relevant feedback text.
-- when user clicks next btn, next question will display ..
+- When the user clicks the 'Next' button, the next question will be displayed.
-- when user clicks to Menu btn, it will return to Main Menu.
+- When the user clicks the 'Menu' button, it will return to the Main Menu.

   ![game!](./docs/screenshots/gamee.png)